graysky2/kodi-standalone-service/README.md

 	allowed_users = anybody
 	needs_root_rights = yes

+Note that the systemd service requires /var/lib/kodi to be user kodi's homedir.
+See the readme.install which contains scriptlets used by the Arch Linux package system.
+Users of other distros can adapt the code therein.

 ## Credit
 Credit for the service given to the Arch Linux maintainers of the official kodi package.